We outline every emergency number and service you need to know about should you need help while living in Austria.

 Allianz Care

-Allianz Care is a world-leader in providing international health insurance.
-Their range of premiums provide professionally-designed solutions for a variety of expat lifestyles.
+Allianz Care is a world leader in providing international health insurance.
+Their various premiums provide professionally designed solutions for a variety of expat lifestyles.
 So, wherever your life takes you, make sure you have the right health protection for you and your family with Allianz Care.

 Emergency services in Austria

 Austria has a strong emergency service and response sector.
-Therefore, the country has its own fire brigade, police force, and ambulance service.
-In addition, Austria offers emergency services for things like poisoning, psychiatry, and mountain rescue.
-Furthermore, there are even services for women and children.
+The country has its own fire brigade, police force, and ambulance service.
+There are also emergency services for things like poisoning, psychiatry, mountain rescue, and service disruptions (e.g., water, electricity, and heating).

 Austrian emergency services use the same types of response vehicles as you would expect to see in other countries, including ambulances, fire trucks, and police cars.
 However, they may be in different colors and have sirens you may not be used to.